codewarz-ninja/runcode-docs.github.io/pages/player-guide/cwn_tutorials.md

 }
 {% endhighlight %}

-### Compiled Language Submissions Must be Source Code (No Binaries)
+### Compiled Language Argumentative Solutions

-Since compiled languages can't be executed before being compiled (and because there is no interpreter involved), the shebang line is unnecessary.
-Instead, you can simply submit the source code for your solutions.
-They will be compiled and validated once they are received.

-The following are examples of correct Hello World submissions for the compiled languages that we support:
+The following are examples of correct Argumentative submissions for the compiled languages that we support:

 #### C